jfrome1/NTW2029/src/content/docs/course-ntw2029/schedule.md

 ## 5.1	- Tue 10 Sep 2024

 - EP and art topic: EP and art: art and natural selection via cooperation
+	- Read:
-	- Read: "The Evolution of Cooperation", in Boyd, Brian, _On the Origin of Stories: Evolution, Cognition, and Fiction_.
+		- "The Evolution of Cooperation", in Boyd, Brian, _On the Origin of Stories: Evolution, Cognition, and Fiction_.
 Cambridge, MA: Harvard University Press, 2009.
 51-66 (reread, with focus on 55-66) [download]https://canvas.nus.edu.sg/users/90279/files/3681671/download?verifier=pRrOsYbIkMOsTe86o6YIxRNeqNH6kaMDPw3iO9np&download_frd=1)
 - Writing topic: structuring sentences clearly, qualifying claims
+	- Read (recommended):
-	- Read (recommended): _COR_ 17, "Revising Style: Telling Your Story Clearly"
+		- _COR_ 17, "Revising Style: Telling Your Story Clearly"
+		- Wepler, R. (2011).
+Revising efficiently and effectively.
+Yale College Writing Center. www.yale.edu/writing [download](https://canvas.nus.edu.sg/users/90279/files/4648470/download?verifier=hJhyqcoMP9MQ5tKxIrGIGhctqIgbnU5LWMbxOzxW&download_frd=1)

 ## 5.2	- Fri 13 Sep 2024

-- EP and art topic: catch-up class
+- EP and art topic: cooperation and storytelling, and catch-up class
 	- Read: "The Problem of Other People", in Austin, Michael, _Useful fictions: Evolution, anxiety, and the origins of literature_.
 University of Nebraska Press.
 81-99 (you can skim the section from the first strikeout sentence at the bottom of 84 to the second strikeout sentence at the top of 93) [download](https://canvas.nus.edu.sg/users/90279/files/3681627/download?verifier=ezKObIw4jZS2sTULEZfeO1B5H9oTc9VE5RQhoFO9&download_frd=1)
 - Writing topic: introductions - orienting your reader, using examples effectively
 	- Read (recommended): _COR_, 16 "Introductions and Conclusions" 232-247